 We also welcome the submission of preliminary results of ongoing research in the form of short papers with a maximum length of 8 pages,

 (excluding references).
-Papers must be formatted in LaTeX and follow the workshop template (available
+Papers must be formatted in single column format according to the guidelines in the

 The review process is double-blind, so authors are required to remove any content that allows author identification.